-- 38. Kimberly Prather, an aerosol chemist at the University of California, San Diego told Science magazine: "I'm relieved to see aerosolization is accepted.
-This added airborne pathway helps explain why it is spreading so fast." - 39.
-Aerosol particles are held in the air by physical and chemical forces.
-The suspended particles remain for hours or more, depending on factors such as heat and humidity.
-If virus particles can be suspended in air for more than a few seconds, like, for instance, the measles virus can, then anyone passing through could become infected by a pathogenic aerosol cloud.
-And the virus can travel long distances and land on surfaces, only to be stirred back up into the air later by cleaning or other disturbances. - 40.
-The SARS virus that caused a 2003 epidemic is a coronavirus and is similar to COVID-19.
-As a result, the behavior of SARS during the 2003 epidemic provided evidence about any aerosol risk from COVID-19. - 41.
-A 2014 analysis published in the journal Clinical Infectious Diseases investigated a seemingly puzzling outbreak in a Hong Kong apartment complex whose residents had not been in close contact with each other.9 The study found that "airborne spread was the most likely explanation, and the SARS coronavirus could have spread over a distance of 200 meters," or about 600 feet.10 - 42.
+- 42. The SARS virus that caused a 2003 epidemic is a coronavirus and is similar to COVID-19.
+As a result, the behavior of SARS during the 2003 epidemic provided evidence about any aerosol risk from COVID-19. - 43.
+A 2014 analysis published in the journal Clinical Infectious Diseases investigated a seemingly puzzling outbreak in a Hong Kong apartment complex whose residents had not been in close contact with each other.
+The study found that "airborne spread was the most likely explanation, and the SARS coronavirus could have spread over a distance of 200 meters," or about 600 feet. - 44.
 The implications of airborne spread of the virus are extremely serious.
 Airborne spread means that the virus can travel long distances from any infected person.
 It can then infect someone who unknowingly walks through a pathogenic cloud.
-It can also infect someone by https://academic.oup.com/cid/article/58/5/683/365793 settling on a physical surface, which someone touches and later becomes infected.
-And regardless of the transmission method, the evidence suggests that COVID-19 can be transmitted by shoes even once it reaches the ground.
+It can also infect someone by settling on a physical surface, which someone touches and later becomes infected.
+And regardless of the transmission method, the evidence suggests that COVID-19 can be transmitted by shoes even once it reaches the ground. - 45.
+State and local governments have determined that without the Stay at Home Orders, COVID-19 could spread rampant throughout the community. - 46.
+The Stay at Home Orders in and around Plaintiff's place of business also explicitly acknowledge that COVID-19 causes direct physical damage and loss to property: